pivot-access-ltd/bma-offline-docs/src/user-accounts.md

 <a href="#heading--api-key"><h3 id="heading--api-key">API key</h3></a>

-rad-begin /deb/2.9/ui
+rad-begin /deb/2.9/ui /deb/3.0/ui /snap/2.9/ui /snap/3.0/ui
 The user preferences page includes an API key for the currently active user.
 This key can be copied and regenerated as needed.
-The API key is used to login to the API from the [MAAS CLI](/t/maas-cli/2825).
-Other services connecting to MAAS such as Juju will also need this key. rad-end

-rad-begin /deb/3.0/ui
-The user preferences page includes an API key for the currently active user.
-This key can be copied and regenerated as needed.
-The API key is used to login to the API from the [MAAS CLI](/t/maas-cli/3987).
-Other services connecting to MAAS such as Juju will also need this key. rad-end

-rad-begin /snap/2.9/ui
-The user preferences page includes an API key for the currently active user.
-This key can be copied and regenerated as needed.
-The API key is used to login to the API from the [MAAS CLI](/t/maas-cli/2819).
-Other services connecting to MAAS such as Juju will also need this key. rad-end

-rad-begin /snap/3.0/ui
-The user preferences page includes an API key for the currently active user.
-This key can be copied and regenerated as needed.
-The API key is used to login to the API from the [MAAS CLI](/t/maas-cli/3986).
+The API key is used to login to the API from the [MAAS CLI](/t/maas-cli/nnnn).
 Other services connecting to MAAS such as Juju will also need this key. rad-end

 rad-begin   /snap/2.9/cli   /deb/2.9/cli /snap/3.0/cli /deb/3.0/cli